PROPIETAT INTEL·LECTUAL

 • In the event that the TFG/TFM contains information and/or documentation of a confidential nature or other aspects that affect the protection of intellectual and/or industrial property rights, the examiners will be informed before the defense is carried out public of the work, so that it can establish the necessary mechanisms to ensure that these aspects are not publicized [...].

 • The student can request the confidentiality of the work to the professor responsible for the direction, coordination or tutoring of the TFG/TFM or to the speaker, in the event that the project is developed in a company.
-This request must include an end date (with a maximum period of 5 years) and supporting documentation, such as the confidentiality agreement between the company and the UPC. [...].
+This request must include an end date (with a maximum period of 5 years, as a general rule) and supporting documentation, such as the confidentiality agreement between the company and the UPC. [...].
 The teacher or the speaker can also directly propose the confidentiality of the work to the management of the center [...].

 • If the end date of confidentiality exceeds 5 years, the documentary justification must also consider this aspect and there must be an explicit authorization from the management of the center.